In 2025, the cost to install recessed lighting typically ranges from $81 to $407 per fixture, including both materials and professional labor.

 |

-Suitable for moisture-prone areas like bathrooms and kitchens.
+Required for moisture-prone areas

 |